-I would like to extend a tremendous thank you to those involved with the Targeting Excellence organization for awarding me with a 2021 Graduate-Level Scholarship: the Board, Committees, and Sponsors alike!
-The work Targeting Excellence does in an effort to support the future of the animal agriculture industry is unmatched.
-I am grateful for the opportunity to represent such an incredible organization.
+I would like to extend a tremendous thank you to those involved with the Targeting Excellence organization for awarding me with a 2022 Graduate-Level Scholarship: the Board, Committees, and Sponsors alike!
+The commitment and effort that is put-forth into Targeting Excellence, and in turn the future of the animal agriculture industry, is unmatched.
+I am grateful for the opportunity to continue representing such an incredible organization.

-As a child, my family never had the means, or desire, to own more than a hobby farm.
-Luckily, we had neighbors and family friends who encouraged my interest in production agriculture.
-The opportunities I received as an adolescent led me to develop a passion for cattle.
-Throughout both my undergraduate and graduate education thus far, this passion has done nothing but mature.
-I graduated with a Bachelors in Animal Science with a specialization in Livestock Science and Management from Delaware Valley University in Doylestown, PA in May of 2019.
-I was active in many campus organizations and worked as a lab and teaching assistant to a number of animal science courses.
+While I was not fortunate enough to be born nor raised on a farm, the opportunities I received from both neighbors and family friends as an adolescent led me to develop a passion for food animal production.
+I graduated with a B.S. in Animal Science with a specialization in Livestock Science and Management from Delaware Valley University in Doylestown, PA in May of 2019.
+I was active in many campus organizations and worked as both a lab and teaching assistant to a number of animal science courses.
 My research experience began during the summer of 2018 in upstate New York at the William H. Miner Agricultural Research Institute.
-There, I took part in an array of research projects, including one of my own.
-I was exposed to colostrum management techniques, heat abatement methods, and a number of ruminant nutrition-based concepts.
-While completing the duration of my undergraduate degree, I gained experience in laboratory techniques relating to both the animal reproduction and nutrition disciplines.
-I received funding in the Fall of 2018 for a student research project exploring the rumen microbial populations of beef versus dairy cattle.
-In the Fall of 2019, I began a Masters in Animal Science at Oklahoma State University.
-I am currently finishing the final semester of this program and will begin a PhD program in Ruminant Nutrition on June 1st.
-I have completed work as a Graduate Teaching Assistant in a number of undergraduate classes.
-Throughout the duration of my program I have developed online extension courses for Oklahoma extension educators.
-I have received recognition in three national meeting abstracts and have co-authored two chapters of the 2021 Oklahoma Beef Cattle Manual.
-While my focus has been teaching more-so than research, I was still involved in a number of research studies covering topics such as dairy cattle nutrition, feedlot nutrition, diet supplementation in stocker cattle on native range, and diet supplementation in low birth weight piglets.
-Topics of research are constantly changing to meet the needs of production agriculture.
-I feel that it is necessary for the industry to have a crop of young and educated researchers and teachers to assist future generations of farmers and ranchers in reaching their full production potential by making such changes.
-It all comes full circle.
-I appreciate the ways in which nutrition-based research adheres to other livestock production aspects such as animal health, growth, and performance.
-It is my goal to investigate and research these relationships during my PhD program.
-I have hopes to give back to the industry that has provided so much to me.
-One of my favorite words is adaptability.
-It is the principle of adaptability that I hope to emphasize to my students and colleagues as an educator someday.
-My ultimate goal is to have a successful career which combines research, teaching, and extension.
+There, I took part in an array of research projects.
+I was exposed to colostrum management techniques, heat abatement methods, and a number of ruminant digestion kinetic concepts.
+My time as an undergraduate allotted me ample experience in demonstrating laboratory techniques relating to both the animal reproduction and nutrition disciplines.
+My love for both research and teaching flourished.
+In the Fall of 2018, I received funding to conduct undergraduate research for the duration of my senior year.
+I then went on to graduate with an M.S. in Animal Science at Oklahoma State University in May of 2021.
+My M.S. degree focused on the development of online training courses for Oklahoma extension educators covering an array of animal science topics and disciplines.
+Additionally, I was fortunate enough to have co-authored and illustrated two chapters of the 2021 Oklahoma Beef Cattle Manual.
+While my M.S. program focused on teaching more-so than research, I remained involved in a number of research opportunities: exploring topics such as dairy cattle nutrition, feedlot cattle nutrition, diet supplementation in stocker cattle on native range, and diet supplementation in low-birth-weight piglets.
+In June of 2021 I began my PhD in Ruminant Nutrition.
+I am ecstatic to have current part-time roles as both a researcher and a teacher alike.
+My current research focuses on receiving cattle health – utilizing supplementation strategies amidst disease challenges to evaluate for immune response variables, clinical signs, and blood metabolites.
+Research initiatives are constantly evolving to meet the needs of the modern era.
+I feel that it is necessary to have a steady turnover of young, passionate, and educated individuals to assist future generations of producers.
+I appreciate the ways that the animal science disciplines cover topics ranging from pasture management to animal selection as well as food and agricultural product development.
+I have high hopes to give back to the industry that has given so much of itself to me.
+While my passion for research may lead me to an industry position for a few years post-graduation, I would love to give back by finishing my career as both a professor and extension educator.